Skip to main content

 • LEPR Deficiency ∞ The leptin receptor (LEPR) is the initial sensor for the body’s long-term energy stores.
 Leptin, a hormone produced by fat cells, normally binds to its receptor on POMC neurons, stimulating them to produce α-MSH.
 Without a functional leptin receptor, the POMC neurons are never activated.

 In all these cases, the MC4R itself is perfectly functional but remains silent because it never receives its activation signal.
 Setmelanotide bypasses the broken upstream components and directly activates the MC4R, effectively restoring the downstream satiety signal.
-The clinical results have been significant, with patients experiencing substantial and, critically, a dramatic reduction in their reported hunger scores.
+The clinical results have been significant, with patients experiencing substantial weight loss and, critically, a dramatic reduction in their reported hunger scores.

 This success validated the MC4R as a therapeutic target and demonstrated that restoring signaling in this one pathway could fundamentally alter a patient’s metabolic trajectory.